Tokyo Disneyland

 ROLLER COASTERS

 Tokyo Disney Resort is amazing, but it’s definitely not a coaster destination.
 DisneySea offers two very mediocre roller coasters and Disneyland is home to three family-oriented coasters.
 Gadget’s Go Coaster is the least interesting one; this standard Vekoma Junior Coaster has limited theming and it feels way too simple to be in a Disney theme park.
 Disneyland’s other coasters are true classics.
 On the one hand, there’s Space Mountain.
 This indoor coaster looks and feels like the versions in Anaheim and Hong Kong, but the onboard audio is missing and that’s a shame.
+Tokyo Disneyland seems aware of this problem, as it’s currently building a brand-new Space Mountain behind the old one.
+Once the new ride nears completion, the current version will make way for future Tomorrowland expansions.

 On the other hand, there’s Big Thunder Mountain.
-Even in Japan it’s called ‘the wildest ride in the wilderness’,but I noticed that this version is actually not that ‘wild’.
+Even in Japan it’s called the wildest ride in the wilderness, but I noticed that this version is actually not that wild.
 This mine train roller coaster turns out to be tame and it lacks the grand finale of its European counterpart.
 Don’t get me wrong… Big Thunder Mountain is a fine family coaster and the theming is absolutely superb.
 Just keep in mind that it’s considerably less intense than its siblings in Europe and the United States.

 DARK RIDES

 Unlike most Magic Kingdom parks, Tokyo Disneyland doesn’t offer a version of Disneyland Railroad.
 The alternative is Western River Railroad, a train ride which travels through Adventureland, Westernland and Critter Country.
 It may sound boring, but this is actually a great attraction for a moment of relaxation.
 Another fan favourite is Jungle Cruise.
 As you may know, this attraction highly relies on your Skipper’s puns and jokes.
 So why the hell would you ride it in Japan, where you don’t understand the narration?
 Well… the grand finale of the ride was recently upgraded with video mapping and it’s definitely worth a look.
-Besides, it’s kind of hilarious to see 30 Japanese being scared of plastic piranhas.

 LANGUAGE BARRIER